Free Downloadable Yoga For Cyclists Lesson Plan

-This Yoga For Cyclists Lesson Plan was created using the Drag & Drop Yoga Genie Planner.
-It’s FREE because we’re celebrating the 3000th shared yoga lesson plan (you can edit and download all the yoga lesson plans here).
+This Yoga For Cyclists Lesson Plan was created using the Yoga Genie Lesson Planner.
+It’s free.

-Part 1 is a good lesson plan if you’re outside because it doesn’t require any props or sitting poses.
-The two breathing exercises in the lesson plan can be done standing up.
+This lesson plan doesn’t require any props or sitting poses, which makes it ideal for cyclists who may prefer to do Yoga outside.
+The two breathing exercises in the yoga lesson plan can be done standing up.

 Q & A

-Below are common questions you’ll get from cyclists interested in coming to your yoga classes…
+Below are common questions you may get from cyclists…

 “Are yogic breathing exercises good for cyclists?”

 Yes.
-Yogic breathing exercises helps cyclists to focus on the task at hand and block out any negative thoughts during a difficult ride.
-Learning to take deep, quality breaths while you pedal is the main difference between amateur and pro riders.
+Yogic breathing exercises help cyclists to focus on the task at hand and block out any negative thoughts during a difficult ride.
+Learning to take deep, quality breaths while you pedal is the main difference between an amateur and pro riders.

 “Will core yoga help cyclists?”

 Weakness in the core can result in lower back pain – a very common problem with cyclists.

 You can download the core yoga lesson plan series below…